Surveillance and Epidemiology of Drug-resistant Infections Consortium

 If you would like to apply, please:

-Global intelligence on superbugs vital to stop antibiotic resistance
+Why global intelligence on superbugs is vital to stop antibiotic resistance

 - Find out more about our drug-resistant infection priority area.